yoonje/binary-pcd-web-viewer/README.md

 ------
 - Put your .pcd file in static/data/ directory.

-- Run web browser private mode
+- Have to run web browser private mode

+-
 ##Run

 python3 manage.py runserver or ./manage.py runserver